wenq1/mulle-markdown/README.md

 open README.html        # xdg-open README.html (linux)
 ```

+> There is also a convenience script `mulle-markdown-preview`, which opens a
+> README.md file in the brower.

-`mulle-markdown` is a small showcase on how to compile mulle-objc with musl into a
+`mulle-markdown` is a small showcase on how to compile mulle-objc with musl
-standalone static executable.
+into a standalone static executable.

 ## Usage